Charles-Joseph Panckoucke

 Panckoucke's great effort was the Encyclopédie Méthodique, an expansion and rearrangement of the Encyclopédie, with the subject matter organized by subject area rather than alphabetically.
 He received the license in 1780, and published a first prospectus in 1782.
 The work outlived him, with his daughter Thérèse-Charlotte Agasse (widow of Panckoucke's partner Henri Agasse) publishing the last of 166 volumes in 1832.

-Shortly before the French Revolution, Panckouke also began publishing the magazine Mercure de France, and established the Moniteur Universel in November 1789.
+Shortly before the French Revolution, Panckouke also took over publication of the magazine Mercure de France, and established the Moniteur Universel in November 1789.
 The Mercure de France was a venerable publication of great influence among the French arts and humanities, and it has been called the most important literary journal in prerevolutionary France.
 He died, aged 62, in Paris.

 Panckoucke's son, Charles Louis Fleury Panckoucke, continued in the writing and publishing business as well.